 What can I expect after surgery?

 Immediately after surgery it is normal to feel pressure on your chest, some discomfort and moderate pain.
 We would advise you to take regular pain relief for comfort.
-The first few days may require stronger pain relief medication but after that, the pain medication can be gradually reduced.
+The first few days may require stronger pain relief medication but after that, you can gradually reduce the pain medication.

 Breast Augmentation Before and After